April 29 2021

 From implementing tech policy at one of the largest American tech companies, to fighting identity fraud at iProov; the young Canadian who read TechCrunch every night is now sitting at the FIDO Alliance table.
-Anthony Lam, Senior Product Manager at iProov, has always been passionate about tech policy and he’s bringing that passion to iProov.
+Anthony Lam, Head of Product, Biometrics at iProov, has always been passionate about tech policy and he’s bringing that passion to iProov.
 Anthony is now representing cloud-based face verification and working with the leaders in the identity space: FIDO Alliance.

 How would you describe your journey to iProov?

 I’ve always been a geek about technology.
 I used to read up on the latest technology blogs and TechCrunch was my most visited website in one year.
 During university, an incredible role opened up in the policy team at a big American tech company.
 So I applied, I got accepted, and I just absolutely fell in love with the world of tech policy.
 I realized tech policy was always behind technology.
 Technology always comes first, but tech policy cares about the people.
 Tech policy is the one that regulates and says, no, you can’t do this to citizens, you can’t take all their data and sell it.
 Tech policy brings ethics to innovation.
 A few months into the job I realized I knew nothing about technology but wanted to be in a tech role.
 When I looked at the roles that were available to somebody who didn’t have a tech background, Product seemed to be a great fit.
 It was sort of a sweet spot between the commercial, the technical and also the policy.